High-Energy Collision of Quarks and Mesons in the Schwinger Model: From Tensor Networks to Circuit QED

-{\it Quark-antiquark scattering.---}We first consider quark-antiquark scattering in the deconfined phase [\cref{fig:phase-diagram}(b)].
-Constructing a uMPS representation of the two ground states \cite{zauner-stauberVariationalOptimizationAlgorithms2018}, we use the uMPS quasiparticle ansatz~\cite{haegemanVariationalMatrixProduct2012,haegemanElementaryExcitationsGapped2013} to obtain single-particle energy-momentum eigenstates with dispersion $\mathcal{E}(p)$ and momenta $p\in [-\pi,\pi)$ (see the SM \cite{supp}).
+{\it Quark-antiquark scattering.---} Constructing a uMPS representation of the two ground states~\cite{zauner-stauberVariationalOptimizationAlgorithms2018} in the deconfined phase [\cref{fig:phase-diagram}(b)], we use the uMPS quasiparticle ansatz~\cite{haegemanVariationalMatrixProduct2012,haegemanElementaryExcitationsGapped2013} to obtain single-particle energy-momentum eigenstates with dispersion $\mathcal{E}(p)$ and momenta $p\in [-\pi,\pi)$ \cite{supp}.
 From this, we construct two Gaussian wave packets, localized in momentum and position space, centered at opposite momenta $\pm p_0$.
-The initial state consists of a finite nonuniform region of 150--300 sites containing the two wave packets, and is surrounded (on the left and the right) by the uniform vacuum [we choose the vacuum with positive $E_T$, i.e., the right minimum of~\cref{fig:phase-diagram}(b,i)].
-We then time-evolve this state under the Hamiltonian in \cref{eq:Schwinger-bose-lattice}, while dynamically expanding the nonuniform region~\cite{milstedVariationalMatrixProduct2013b,phienDynamicalWindowsRealtime2013,zaunerTimeEvolutionComoving2015} up to 600--1300 sites (see the SM \cite{supp} for a more detailed description).
-By working near the critical point, where the quark mass $m_q\equiv \mathcal{E}(p=0)$ (i.e., the gap) is small, one can consider momenta up to $\abs{p_0}\lesssim 0.8$.
-These are sufficiently small to keep the physics in the long-wavelength regime of the lattice model, where the dispersion is approximately relativistic $\mathcal{E}(p)\approx({p^2+m_q^2})^{\frac{1}{2}}$, but highly relativistic center-of-mass (CM) energies $\mathcal{E}_{\text{CM}}\equiv 2\mathcal{E}(p_0)\lesssim 30m_q$ are achieved.
+The initial state consists of a finite nonuniform region of 150 to 300 sites containing the two wave packets, and is surrounded by the uniform vacuum [we choose the vacuum with positive $E_T$, i.e., the right minimum of~\cref{fig:phase-diagram}(b,i)].
+We then time-evolve this state under the Hamiltonian in \cref{eq:Schwinger-bose-lattice}, while dynamically expanding the nonuniform region~\cite{milstedVariationalMatrixProduct2013b,phienDynamicalWindowsRealtime2013,zaunerTimeEvolutionComoving2015} up to 600 to 1300 sites (see SM \cite{supp}).
+By working near the critical point, where the quark mass $m_q\equiv \mathcal{E}(p=0)$ is small, one can consider momenta up to $\abs{p_0}\lesssim 0.8$.
+These are sufficiently small to keep the physics in the long-wavelength regime of the lattice model, where the dispersion is approximately relativistic $\mathcal{E}(p)\approx({p^2+m_q^2})^{\frac{1}{2}}$, but highly relativistic center-of-mass (c.m.) energies $\mathcal{E}_{\text{c.m.}}\equiv 2\mathcal{E}(p_0)\lesssim 30m_q$ are achieved.